 Salary expectations

 This can be a sensitive topic, but it’s a necessary one to learn whether it makes sense to continue the conversation with a candidate.
 While you don’t need to nail down an exact figure, it’s important to ascertain whether the applicant’s expectations are on par with the salary band for the job.
-If their expectations are too low or too high, it could indicate a mismatch.
+It could indicate a mismatch if their expectations are too low or too high.

 Example questions: